Easonyesheng/DIP_GUI/README.md

 # The Second Project
 It's about convlution using different filters to enhance or blur
+It includes three classes of convlution
+    1. Edge detection
+        using sobel, prewitt and Robert masks
+    2. blur
+        using Guassian and Median filter
+    3. DIY Convlution
+        using your own filter